Asteroid 2024 YR4: Will It Hit the Moon?

 For the first two months after its discovery, the risk of asteroid 2024 YR4 impacting Earth kept increasing, rising from 0.99% to a striking 3%.
 That doesn’t seem like much, but usually, risks are much smaller than that: most near-Earth asteroids have impact probabilities in the range of 0.00001% or less.
 In fact, 2024 YR4 briefly held the highest recorded impact probability for an asteroid of its size or larger.

 Fortunately, updated calculations have significantly reduced the risk.
-The maximum probability of a collision now stands at 0.0016%, while the cumulative probability is 0.0039% – a dramatic decrease from earlier estimates.
+NASA’s and ESA’s risk lists don’t feature any impact threat for 2032, but do show an extremely low-probability encounter on December 22, 2047.
+The maximum collision chance now stands at 0.00081%, while the cumulative probability is 0.000008% – a dramatic decrease from earlier estimates.

 Since observations take time, it's too early for definitive conclusions.
 Perhaps later, asteroid 2024 YR4 will turn out to be perfectly safe for Earth, as has been the case with many asteroids heading toward Earth before – we discuss them in more detail in our article on dangerous asteroids.
 By the way, there, we calculate the chances of dying as a result of an asteroid impact and analyze ways to protect the Earth from asteroids – a very relevant and uplifting read.